-The designer's designs are strong in form and expression.
+The designer's designs are rich in form and expression.
 "I don't address a specific target group, but simply everyone who feels a desire for individuality and an honest product made in Germany.
 The glasses sit right in the middle of the face, so they should definitely fit the character, become part of the overall appearance.
 In short, they should support your own charisma."
 In his design work, Dieter Funk pays special attention to anatomy, a sense of form and harmony in interaction with the face.
 Although some designs or even finished glasses are described as "extreme" at first glance, these in particular merge with the matching type, becoming almost one with the person.

 We are interested in how Dieter comes up with the names of his collections and eyewear.
 Numbers are too impersonal for him, he tells us.
 And as it is in life, the naming of his work is also subject to development.
 In 1992, he named his first collection FUNKsunglasses.
 A little later, his label was called FUNKeyewear, and his next collection FUNKroyal.
 FUNKeyewear has remained the umbrella brand to this day, but his collection is now simply named after himself: DIETER FUNK.
-"It takes a certain process of creation to come up with that," Dieter says with a twinkle in his eye.
-An honest examination of the self according to the principle of "less is more", one might rather say.
+"It takes a certain process of creation to come up with that," says Dieter with a twinkle in his eye.
+An honest examination of the self according to the principle "less is more", one might rather say.

 "The names that my glasses still bear lie in the origin of the FUNKroyal collection.
 Whether rulers, princes, kings, generals, pharaohs or beings of mythology - an almost infinite field opens up here.
 In addition, there is a story behind each name, which makes it much more interesting.
-Be curious to see what else is to come."
+Be curious about what else is to come."

-"Look carefully and ask questions!"
+"Look closely and ask questions!"

 The events of the last few months have not left FUNK unscathed.
-What has been on Dieter's banner for a long time now seems to be more topical than ever.
+What has been on Dieter's banner for a long time now seems more topical than ever.
 "Focus on the independent, on the individual, on the story behind the product!
 Who makes it, where does it come from and how is it produced?"
 Dieter Funk believes everyone can make the world a little better by questioning their consumer behaviour and looking closely.
 "Big corporations don't need to become even bigger and more powerful.
-Please support small companies that put their heart and soul into their philosophy and products!"
+Please support small companies that put their heart and soul into their philosophy and their products!"

-We interviewed Dieter in 2020.
+We conducted the interview with Dieter in 2020.